UnHingedIndustries/scripts/README.md

 The thumbnail file must be a PNG image with width of 636px and height of 358px.

+### Changelog

+The `changelog.txt` file must be overwritten whenever the script is updated.
+Contents of this file will be used to generate a log of changes for both Steam Workshop and mod.io.

+Each line corresponds to a single changelog entry; empty lines will be ignored.

 ## Automatic publishing

 If the script has been modified in any way, it will be automatically published to Steam Workshop after the change is merged to the main branch.